donundeen/C4/README.md

 -- a few culutural APIs

+- in general, need to really ace the way the widget looks in both edit and display modes, and in switching between those modes.
+- need a consistent approach to UI for menu.
 - need lots of styling help, so it's veru comfortable to use.
 - saving and exporting/importing widgets as mongo data -- https://themeteorchef.com/recipes/exporting-data-from-your-meteor-application/